Latent-Augmented Discrete Diffusion Models: Experiments

 \section{Experiments}

-We evaluate LDDMs in two settings: a controlled synthetic task designed to isolate the effect of conditional factorization, and unconditional language modeling on LM1B \citep{chelba2014billionwordbenchmarkmeasuring}.
-We compare our two core variants from \Cref{sec:lddms}, FUJI (joint denoising) and SEQ (sequential denoising), against MDLM, a strong masked discrete diffusion baseline \citep{sahoo2024simpleeffectivemaskeddiffusion}.

-\paragraph{Models and backbones.} For FUJI we use a multi-modal DiT (MM-DiT; \citep{esser2024scalingrectifiedflowtransformers}) with modality-specific MLP heads and shared attention across channels.
-For SEQ, the latent channel uses a lightweight MLP-based denoiser without attention, while the data channel uses the same DiT backbone as FUJI.
-For MDLM, we use the same DiT backbone as the data channel to isolate algorithmic differences.
-On LM1B, we initialize latents with a pretrained Qwen3 0.6B sentence encoder \citep{qwen3technicalreport}.
-We found the loss terms $\lambdax_t, \lambday_t$ to have important impact on generative performance as compared to other design choices.
-Full architectural and optimization details (depth/width, schedules, batch sizes) are in \Cref{app:neural_network_architectures}.

-\paragraph{Metrics and protocol.} On the synthetic task we report the sliced Wasserstein distance (SWD) between generated and target distributions.
-On LM1B we report generative perplexity under a fixed teacher (GPT-2 Large; \citep{radford2019language}) and the token entropy of generated samples.
-Definitions and computation are in \Cref{app:metrics}.
-Unless stated otherwise, sampling budgets are reported as the number of reverse steps on the \emph{data} channel.
-For SEQ we additionally report the total number of function evaluations (NFE), counting both latent and data steps; we keep the latent denoiser small so SEQ remains competitive in wall-clock.
+We evaluate LADD in two settings.
+A controlled synthetic task (\Cref{sec:lowdim_exp}) isolates the conditionally factorized mechanism.
+Unconditional language modeling on LM1B (\Cref{sec:text_exp}) and OpenWebText (\Cref{sec:owt_exp}) then tests the design choices at scale: Co-LADD vs.\ Di-LADD, length-matched vs.\ compressed latents, and joint vs.\ sequential inference.